pensjonatus/flash-fiction/blog/dealing-with-the-end-of-the-world.md

 ---
-title: 'Dealing with the End of the World'
+title: Dealing with the End of the World
 date: '2016-08-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We all had our ways of dealing with the end of the world.
 Some denied it, others